nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Enabling ECN
 ^^^^^^^^^^^^

 By default, support for ECN is disabled in TCP sockets.
 To enable, change the value of the attribute ``ns3::TcpSocketBase::UseEcn`` to ``On``.
-Following are supported value for the same, this functionality is aligned with
+Following are supported values for the same, this functionality is aligned with
 Linux: https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt

 ::